 Much of our culture has ceased to be religious other than in some New Age, generalized way.
 We aren’t, many of us, sure what we believe, even when we say we believe.
-Nothing plunges us into theological speculation or gets us on our knees like the news of early sudden death among loved ones or the famous and well-liked — or sudden death on the scale of 9/11 — that duel flash in sunlight.
+Nothing plunges us into theological speculation or gets us on our knees like the news of early sudden death among loved ones or the famous and well-liked — or sudden death on the scale of 9/11 — those duel massive flashes in sunlight.

 God protect us from all harm.
 Have mercy on us obscure humble un-famous sinners.
 And bring peace to the hearts of all those left to mourn the departed as we muddle on amid life’s foggy, treacherous terrain.
 I gotta believe that ain’t all there is.